KRFOSS/kali-docs/nethunter/_index.md

 ## 1.0 NetHunter Editions

-NetHunter can be installed on every Android device under the sun using one of the following editions:
+NetHunter can be installed on almost every Android device under the sun using one of the following editions:

 | Edition            | Usage                                                        |
 | ------------------ | ------------------------------------------------------------ |